Skip to main content

 • Interviews: Interviews can be used to collect data about the entity, the assets and valuables owned by the entity, and the physical security risks to which the entity is exposed.

-• On-Site Inspections: On-site inspections can be used to collect data about the entity, the assets and valuables owned by the entity, and the physical security risks to which the entity is exposed.
+• On-Site Inspections: On-site inspections can be used to gather data on the entity, its assets and valuables, and the physical security risks it faces.

 • Document Analysis: Document analysis can be used to collect data about the entity, the assets and valuables owned by the entity, and the physical security risks to which the entity is exposed.